rodrigoantas/rodrigoantas/README.md

 ### Hi there!
+Welcome to my profile.

 My name is Rodrigo Antas.
-I'm from Brazil, currently living in Rio de Janeiro.
+I'm from Brazil, currently living in Rio de Janeiro. <br />
-I'm 23 years old, love games, coding and a beer once in a while.
+I'm 23 years old, i love games, fashion, visual arts, coding and a beer once in a while. <br />
+I'm a psychology graduate student, so you can always talk with me about the mind, unconscious issues, and things like that.

 - 🔭 I’m currently working with <strong> Javascript, Typescript, React, ReactNative and NodeJS </strong>.
+Yes, i'm javascript based! 😵
+- 💬 Ask me something about psychoanalysis :)
 - 😄 Pronouns: He/Him
-- 💬 Ask me something!

 ### Connect with me: